 The Linksys Max Stream has two USB ports — one is a USB 3.0 connection, and the other is a USB 2.0.
 It has four gigabit LAN ports.
 It can support a VPN and a guest network and is managed through either a smartphone app or a browser page.
 This router is wall mountable and supports IPv6.

 Ease of Use

 Next, we looked at the amount of effort and skill it took to install the router and configure it for use.
 Comprising 20% of the total score, we scored each router on how long it took to unbox the router and set up a network name and password, as well as how user-friendly the interface is and the quality of the parental controls and QoS.
 The Linksys Max Stream delivered a good performance.

 The first setup was extremely problematic, with plenty of error screens and the final screen freezing.
 However, we reset it, tried again, and had a flawless install with the setup guide.

 This product didn't require any software updates and had a user-friendly interface.
-It wasn't the best of the bunch, but the manufacturer had at least updated the design sometime this decade.
+It wasn't the best in our WiFi router review, but the manufacturer had at least updated the design sometime this decade.
 The parental controls on this router were fine, though definitely much less sophisticated than routers offered by other manufacturers.

 You need to set up the controls for each device separately, but you can enact time slots when a device can access the internet and set a blocklist of websites.
 This QoS, or Quality of Service, is decent.
 This feature allows you to set bandwidth prioritization depending on the application, allowing you to sort by device or by application.